yujinyuz/jinyuz.dev/content/about.md

 Other tools under my belt:

 - (neo)vim -- my main `$EDITOR`.
-- fish -- my current `$SHELL` (preivously `zsh`).
+- fish -- my current `$SHELL` (previously `zsh`).
 - alacritty -- my current terminal (previously `iTerm2`).
 - ripgrep -- better replacement for `grep`.
 - fzf -- an awesome fuzzy finder!

 I try to be language agnostic as much as possible.
-I believe that those languages and frameworks are just tools to achieve a goal and shouldn't be a basis of ones capabilities.
+Languages and frameworks are just tools to achieve a goal and it doesn't define one's capabilities.
+It's about choosing the right tools for the right job that makes you a better developer!